KJY93/User_Centric_Frontend_Development_Project/README.md

 ## Testing
 ### 1. Mobile Responsiveness
-The website was tested across multiple device screen sizes (small: iPhone 5, Galaxy S5, Pixel 2, medium: iPad, large: iPad Pro)
+The website was tested across multiple device screen sizes (small: iPhone 5, Galaxy S5, Pixel 2, medium: iPad, large: iPad Pro).
 Website scale responsively according to the device screen size when tested in the Developer tools.

 ### 2. Browser Compatibility
 The website was tested across Chrome, Opera and Firefox to ensure browser compatibility